STP Model in Marketing Explained: Steps & Repositioning Example

 STP model: this article explains the STP model in a practical way.
+Next to what it is, this artcile also highlights the basis steps of the framework and what repositioning is including ana famous example of the brand Coca Cola.
 After reading it, you will understand the basics of this powerful marketing tool.
+Enjoy reading!

 What is the STP model?